SaiSindhuja197/mslearn-fabric/Instructions/Labs/MS-02-data-warehouse.md

     ```

 1. Run the above query to insert three rows into the **DimProduct** table.

-1. When the query has finished, select the **Data** tab at the bottom of the page in the data warehouse.
-In the **Explorer** pane, select the **DimProduct** table and verify that the three rows have been added to the table.

 1. On the Home menu tab, use the **New SQL Query** button to create a new query for the table.